 This course will synthesize information from biology and chemistry in order to understand the principles and mechanisms of the evolutionary process.
 Students will study recent research in molecular evolutions, along with the classical evidence in morphology, anatomy, physiology, and the fossil record.
-Prerequisites: BIO 1020/1022 Basic Biological Concepts I/II and Chemistry through Organic Chemistry II and permission of the instructor.
+Prerequisites: BIO 1020, BIO 1022, and permission of the instructor.
 Offered Winters in even years.

-ECO 5165 ECONOMICS FOR EDUCATORS (3)
+ECONOMICS FOR EDUCATORS (3)